 There were questions I couldn’t answer.
 “Where is Olivia?
 What happened to the pregnancy?
 Do I have a child who doesn’t know his/her father?
 How does she /he look like?
 Is Olivia looking for me?
 If she’s not, why did she give up on me?
 Questions upon questions but no answer.

 In 2008 when I completed my national service, my father had a serious stroke that he couldn’t recover from.
 He was fifty-two years.
 I sat by his bed one evening and told him the story of me and Olivia.
 How she got pregnant and how she disappeared.
-How I’d tried over the years to find her and how I wouldn’t rest until I finally find her.
+How I’d tried over the years to find her and how I wouldn’t rest until I finally found her.
 At that time my father’s stroke was so severe he couldn’t talk back.
 He could only try to speak but what came out of his mouth was saliva.
 I told him not to say anything.
 I told him I could understand how he felt about the story.
-“It’s not your fault dad.
+“It’s not your fault, Dad.
 I was only a bad child.”

 READ ALSO: How Can A Man Cope With A Girlfriend Who Has Over 300 Love Languages

 In 2016, I had a friend’s request from a lady I didn’t bother to check her profile.
 Days later, she sent me a message; “So you mean you don’t remember me?”
 That was when I went through her photos.
 I screamed, “Olivia!”
 She had changed her name on Facebook.
-“How could I have known it is you, Olivia?”
+“How could I have known it was you, Olivia?”
 I wrote back.
 She responded, “It’s me.
 I’ve been looking for you.”
 I said, “I’ve combed through the shadow of death looking for you.
-I nearly crossed the red sea to look for you.
+I nearly crossed the Red Sea to look for you.
 Where have you been?”
 She responded, “USA.”
 I asked her, “So what happened?”
 She said, “Give me your number.
 When I’m free I will call you.”

 She called.